 Con

 Ubigi takes the #1 spot.
 It’s one of the most popular eSIM providers, offering one-off, monthly, and annual plans for Switzerland.
-Its cheapest plan is $6.5 for 3 GB of data, but our favorite is the unlimited plan for $24 for 7 days.
-Longer stays are pretty affordable, and the same plan for 30 days is $59.
+Its cheapest plan is $6.5 for 3 GB of data, but our favorite remains the unlimited plan at $24 for 7 days.
+Longer stays stay affordable, and the same plan for 30 days is $59, the cheapest unlimited month of the five.

 Ubigi is characterized by extensive 4G and 5G coverage, with impressive speeds, connection stability, and overall reliability.
-In our tests, we enjoyed VoIP calls and played games without lag or buffering.
-Ubigi also encrypts your connection, so browsing is always secure.
+In our latest tests, we enjoyed VoIP calls and played games without lag or buffering.
+Ubigi also encrypts your connection, so browsing stays secure.
 Another perk is unlimited data sharing.

-We found this handy for team travels, which allowed us to rely on one eSIM for Switzerland.
+We found this handy for group travel, since everyone can rely on a single eSIM for Switzerland.
 Ubigi’s setup is straightforward, with a QR code that you scan to make it work.
 As the best Swiss eSIM, it also features 24/7 live chat support.
-Some people complain about the lack of local phone numbers for calling and SMS.
+The one complaint we hear is the lack of local phone numbers for calling and SMS.

-However, that’s a nitpick considering Ubigi’s overall performance and unlimited allowance for 4G/5G data.
-Let’s not forget a 10% discount on your first purchase with the promo code GIZMODO, making this affordable eSIM even cheaper.
+That’s a small price to pay given Ubigi’s overall performance and its unlimited 4G/5G allowance.
+And don’t forget the 10% discount on your first purchase with the promo code GIZMODO, which makes an already cheap eSIM cheaper still.

 Pros